yuchen-sh/Recent-Publications/index.md

 * A. Ding, G. Li, X. Yi and Y. Liu, "**IVSign: Interpretable Vulnerability Signature via Code Embedding and Static Analysis**", Proc. of IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) Workshop on Data-Centric Dependability and Security, to appear, 2023.

-* X. Li, M. Chen, Z. Zhang, D. Liu, Y. Liu, and S. Mao, "**Joint Optimization of Sensing and Communications in Vehicular Networks: A Graph Neural Network-based Approach**", Proc. of IEEE International Conference on Communications (ICC), to appear, 2023.
+* X. Li, M. Chen, Z. Zhang, D. Liu, Y. Liu, and S. Mao, "**Joint Optimization of Sensing and Communications in Vehicular Networks: A Graph Neural Network-based Approach**", Proc. of IEEE International Conference on Communications (ICC), 2023.

 ### <font color='#0000dd'>Year 2022</font>